richardsavery/demos/_pages/publications.md

 ### Peer Reviewed Journals and Conferences

+##### Long-Term Interaction and Persistence of Engagement for Musical Interaction using a Genetic Algorithm

+Richard Savery, Gil Weinberg

+Proceedings of the 8th International Conference on Human-Agent Interaction (HAI ’20)

+##### Emotional  Musical  Prosody  for  the  Enhancement  of  Trust  in  Robotic Arm  Communication

+Richard Savery, Lisa Zahray, Gil Weinberg

+Trust, Acceptance and Social Cues in Human-Robot Interaction, Ro-MAN 2020

 [A  Survey  of  Robots  and  Emotion: Broad  Trends  and  Models  of  Emotional  Interaction](https://arxiv.org/pdf/2007.14838.pdf)

 Richard Savery, Gil Weinberg